alexeygrigorev/codeforces-crawler/README.md

 ## Build & Run

 For using this package you need maven and docker.
-Docker is optional, but simplifies running the code.
+Docker is optional, but simplifies the setup: without docker you need to install redis and mysql yourself.

+### Building

 Building:

     mvn package
     docker build -t codeforces-scraper .

+### Redis

-Setting up a redis instance:
+Setting up a redis instance with `docker`:

     REDIS_CONTAINER_NAME="redis"